azpoliak/robust-nli/README.md

 ### Adversarial Learning Hyper-parameters
 - `adv_lambda` Controls the loss weight of the hypothesis only classifier
 - `adv_hyp_encoder_lambda` Controls the adversarial weight for the hypothesis only encoder
+- `nli_net_adv_hyp_encoder_lambda` Controls the adversarial weight for the hypothesis encoder in NLI net
+- `random_premise_frac` Controls the fraction of randome premises to use in NLI net

 To see a description of more command line arguments, run `src/train.py --help`.